 We don’t make agriculture for cows (growing food for them to eat).
 We make agriculture with cows.

 If you feed cows “concentrate” (grain?), 1 cow eats for 5 people and produces milk for one person.
 If we put the cows on grass and hay, we could feed 1B people more.

-We visited the barn to have a look at the cows, a few goats and a few of the sexy farmhands.
+We visited the barn to have a look at the cows, some goats, and a few of the sexy farmhands.

 96% of animals live with humans.
 Half of those are cows.
 Half of those are dairy cows.
 Half of those are Holstein.
 Half of those are from the same genetic code.

 Animals don’t decide what to see and listen to.
 We decide.”

 Animals are always honest.
 You have to learn their language.